 What Are Refractive Errors?
-A Comprehensive Guide
+A Simple Guide for the Eyes

 Myopia

-Who’s at Risk?
+Who’s at Risk of Myopia?

 Hyperopia

-Who’s at Risk?
+Who’s at Risk of Hyperopia?

-Hyperopia is the result of the cornea and the lens being misshapen, however, a shortened eyeball is not always to blame.
+Hyperopia is the result of the cornea and the lens being misshapen; however, a shortened eyeball is not always to blame.
 An eye injury can also cause the eye to become misshapen permanently and leave a previously unaffected eye with a refractive error.

 Astigmatism